 You can hold on to the cash that would otherwise have been locked up in a traditional deposit.
 Which means you’ve got more at your disposal for making your new place feel like home.

 As with traditional deposit you will be liable for damages and unpaid rent.
-For fair resolution we partnered with RICS, the world's oldest and largest mediator, to help resolve disagreements.
+For fair resolution we partner with leading third-party adjudicators, to help resolve any disagreements.

 Deposit Replacement offers the same cover as a traditional deposit, but you don’t have to set the money aside upfront.
 If you cause any damage during your tenancy, you settle it at the end, instead of your landlord deducting it from a deposit.

 Any property listed with Mashroom is eligible for Deposit Replacement.
 If the property you are interested in does not offer it, you can ask the landlord to opt in, ensuring extra protection for them and a quicker move for you.